Are privately owned, with no direct or indirect government control.

 Industry associations and others who want to support and invest in the Auto-ISAC activities (e.g. Auto Alliance, Global Auto, ATA).
 Navigator

 - • Annual definition of activity commitments and expected outcomes

-Government, academia, research, non-profit organizations with free missions to Auto-ISAC (e.g. NCI, UMTRI, NHTSA).
+Government, academia, research, non-profit orgs with complementary missions to Auto-ISAC (e.g. NCI, A-AISAC, DHS, NHTSA).
 Collaborator

 - Coordination Partnership

 - • "See something, say something"

 - • May not require a formal agreement

 Companies interested in engaging the automotive ecosystem and supporting - educating the community (e.g. Summit sponsorship – key events).
 Benefactor